AD4GD/pilot-2-gbif-iucn/readme.md

 - Cleaning up the code, aligning variables with the configuration file is required.
 - Fetching URLs to IUCN webpages of species.
 - Testing [IUCN API v4](https://apiv3.iucnredlist.org/) once it is published and available for sign-up.
-- Test fetching other scopes of IUCN assessment, apart from Global one, to bring regional protection categories (for example, Europe and Mediterranean ones for *Lynx lynx*).
+- Test fetching other scopes of IUCN assessment, apart from the Global one, to bring regional protection categories, which are recorded by another ID (for example, Europe and Mediterranean ones for *Lynx lynx* can be accessed through [1](https://www.iucnredlist.org/species/12519/177350310) and [2](https://www.iucnredlist.org/species/12519/3350985) URLS with the same species ID, but different scope ID).
 - Test another access option of regional dataset from [Open data initiative of the Government of Spain API](https://datos.gob.es/en/apidata) (portal down on 28/08/2024).
 It might worth switching to this API instead of Socrata API if it doesn't require user authentication.